Overview: PMI-RMP PMI-Risk Management Professional

 Course Details

-Duration: 5 Days; Instructor-led
+Course Code: PMI-RMP; Duration: 4 Days; Instructor-led

 Audience